sascha432/RPi.power-monitor/README.md

 If there is any issues reading the sensor, there is a 5 second pause before it is reset and any further attempt reading it is made.

-How to get solid readings
+How to get solid readings.
+An indication of interferences is huge spikes in voltage or current for a single reading.

 - Check for loose connections first, sometimes this happens when it warms up
 - Moving the wires away from anything that can cause interferences
 - Shielding the I2C bus wires
-- Adding additional pullup resistors to the bus
+- Adding additional pull-up resistors to the bus
 - Reducing the data rate of the bus

 ### Running with GUI

 Set the DISPLAY environment variable before starting the monitor or pass the display with `--display=:0`

+**NOTE:** Currently it is not possible to detect screen blanking to disable the UI while the screen is off unless DPMS is used to turn of the screen

 ### Running headless